Nunavut Provincial Immigration Program – Canada

 • Language proficiency in English or French must be at least CLB 7.

-• Prove financial capacity to support yourself and accompanying family members.
+• Prove financial capacity to support yourself and accompanying family members, following the proof of funds for Canada immigration requirement set by IRCC.

 • Have a plan to live outside the province of Quebec.